Legislation – Health and Safety Law – Legionellosis Risk Assessment

 - it is likely that any of your employees, contractors, visitors etc could be exposed to any contaminated water droplets.

-ph Water Technologies ‘Legionella Risk Assessments’ ensure compliance with current UK regulation and incorporate the requirements of the new BS 8580.
+ph Water Technologies ‘Legionella Risk Assessments’ ensure compliance with current UK regulation and incorporate the requirements of the BS 8580-1:2019.